robbyvan/Cinema/README.md

 ===

 ## Installing npm and mongodb
-Note: If you are running this app for the first time, if running the app for the first time, need to initialize the database.
+Note: If you are running this app for the first time, you need to initialize the database.
 More details see './model/movies.js'
 ## Running server on port 3000
 ![](./img/server.png)